mpnikhil/JioPayRag/README.md

 ### Data Processing

-The collected data was processed and stored in multiple formats:
+The collected data was processed and stored in JSON format:

-- **JSON Files**:
 - `jiopay_help_center_faqs.json`: Comprehensive FAQs from the Help Center
 - `jiopay_links_content.json`: Content from various website pages with metadata

-- **CSV Files**:
-  - `jiopay_faqs.csv`: Tabular format of all FAQs with source, section, question, and answer
-  - `jiopay_links_content.csv`: General content from the website in a tabular format

 ## Tools and Technologies